 If you’re planning on renting a car abroad, spend plenty of time researching the rates and services of different rental dealerships.
 This will allow you to get the best price and the proper car for your trip.
 Always book your car in advance of your trip.
 Cars are almost always more expensive when you book at the counter.
 Plus, you’ll avoid possible last-minute problems that can arise with exchange rates, language barriers, unfamiliar rental requirements and many other components of the car renting process.

 When it comes to price, local companies may offer less expensive options, but choosing a company you’re familiar with might be easier.
-Hertz has more than 1,500 airport locations and 4,500 off-airport locations in more than 150 countries and regions around the world.
+Hertz has more than 1,300 international airport locations in more than 150 countries and regions around the world.
 In addition, all Hertz international locations offer English-speaking personnel to assist customers.

 Check Your License